 This story was published on 30 July 2018.
-If you wish to use this content, and need to confirm that the information is still current, contact email@example.com.
+If you wish to use this content, please contact email@example.com to confirm that the information is still current.

 The ‘Local Jobs Local People’ event on 25 July 2018 in Port Adelaide, South Australia, created an environment for young people looking for work to meet with employers looking to take on new staff.